Movie Reviews

 Coming Home (1978) Director: Hal Ashby Cast: Jane Fonda, Jon Voight, Bruce Dern Run time: 126 minutes Release Date: 15th July 2019 Format: Blu-ray 9/10 ...
 Apocalypse Now and Coming Home all attracting cinema-goers in large numbers and gaining mainly positive reviews from critics.
 Coming Home opens with a scene where a group of vets in ...

 Generally Favorable Based on 9 Critic Reviews.
 61. 33% Positive 3 Reviews.
 67% Mixed 6 Reviews.
 0% Negative 0 Reviews.
-All Reviews; ...
+All Reviews ...
 Coming Home succumbs to the same American lust for romance and heroism for which it implicitly condemns its doomed Marine captain. ...
-Find release dates for every movie coming to theaters, VOD, and streaming ...
+Find a schedule of release dates for every movie coming to theaters, VOD ...

 And a woman who believed in both of them!
 The wife of a Marine serving in Vietnam, Sally Hyde decides to volunteer at a local veterans hospital to occupy her time.
 There she meets Luke Martin, a frustrated wheelchair-bound vet who has become disillusioned with the war.
 Sally and Luke develop a friendship that soon turns into a romance.
 Remove Ads.